The Turks and Caicos National Museum’s quarterly newsletter is the Astrolabe.

-The Turks and Caicos National Museum’s logo is the astrolabe, a navigational instrument used during the Age of Discovery to determine latitude.
+An Astrolabe is a navigational instrument used during the Age of Discovery to determine latitude.

 Using the astrolabe allowed navigators to calculate their latitude—that is, their north-south position.
-However, they were not able to calculate their longitude or east-west position until the invention of the chronometer in the1730s.
+However, they were not able to calculate their longitude or east-west position until the invention of the chronometer in the 1730s.
 The inability to determine an exact longitudinal position caused many shipwrecks.

 With the astrolabe, a mariner could determine where he was, where he’d been, where he was going.
 The Astrolabe, the Museum’s quarterly newsletter, is our means of letting the public know what we are doing, what we’ve done, and what we plan to do.